BYU vs. South Florida NCAA Football Odds, Plays and Insights | September 25, 2021

 - BYU has not yet combined with its opponents to score more than 53.5 points in a game this year.

-- South Florida has combined with its opponents to score more than 53.5 points in two games this season.
+- South Florida's games have gone over 53.5 points in two opportunities this season.

-- The two teams combine to score 45 points per game, 8.5 less than the over/under in this contest.
+- The combined points per game average of the two teams, 45, is 8.5 points fewer than Saturday's over/under.

-- These two squads combine to surrender 51.4 points per game, 2.1 fewer than this contest's over/under.
+- The 51.4 combined points per game that these two squads have allowed this season are 2.1 fewer than the 53.5 total in this contest.

-- The average total in Cougars games this season is 51.7, 1.8 points fewer than Saturday's over/under of 53.5 .
+- Cougars games have an average total of 51.7 points this season, 1.8 fewer than Saturday's over/under.

-- In 2021, games involving the Bulls have averaged a total of 55.8 points, 2.3 more than the set total in this contest.
+- In 2021, games involving the Bulls have averaged a total of 55.8 points, 2.3 more than the set over/under in this contest.

 BYU Stats and Trends

+- So far this year BYU has two wins against the spread.

-- BYU's games this year have not eclipsed the over/under yet in three opportunities.
+- BYU's games this year have not gone over any of three set point totals.

 - This year, the Cougars rack up 9.0 fewer points per game (25.7) than the Bulls allow (34.7).

-- The Cougars have turned the ball over two times this season, two fewer than the Bulls have forced (4).
+- The Cougars have two giveaways this season, while the Bulls have four takeaways .

 - Find the latest spread and moneyline odds for BYU at SISportsbook.